mitra42/webForth/DESIGN.md

 ### Possible architecture

-#### Bottom layer - compatability
+#### Bottom layer - compatibility
-Seperate files for e.g. in JS, WASM, PIC-C, ESP ASM etc Minimal 30-ish words potentially using eForth, or inspired by it.
+Separate files for e.g. in JS, WASM, PIC-C, ESP ASM etc Minimal 30-ish words potentially using eForth, or inspired by it.

 #### Optimisation layer